Cognitive Behavioural Therapy (CBT)

 What is CBT?

-CBT is practical, goal-oriented, and focused on helping you create meaningful change in your day-to-day life.
+CBT is practical, goal-oriented, and focused on helping you create meaningful change in your day-to-day life using proven CBT techniques and personalized coping strategies.

 COLLABORATIVE THERAPY CLINIC